quanngotrong/quanngotrong/README.md

 ### Hi there!
 I'm Quan! 👋
-I'm a 3rd year computer science student at HaNoi University of Science and Technology, Viet Nam
+I'm a Computer Science student at HaNoi University of Science and Technology, Viet Nam

 <!--
 **quanngotrong/quanngotrong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.